ten-protocol/go-ten/design/scratchpad/Design_auto_updater.md

 To implement the whole feature we'd need to extend the logic in the `BatchExecutor` component and simply add another layer of transactions at the end to be executed by the `evm_facade`.
 Those transactions will be executed with gas priced same as normal user transactions.

+**Cancellation** - There must be a way to cancel scheduled callbacks.
+Assuming that the implementation of the feature is inspired by javascript `setTimeout()` callbacks, we can have the registration return a `uniqueID` which can be used as a parameter to `cancel(id)`.
+Cancelling should refund collateral and prefunding, but this would require to pay to something else instead of `block.coinbase`.
+This could be the predeployed contract.

+The need to cancel might come from a contract being updated and signatures not matching, contract self destructing or some other imposed constraint that would mean a scheduled callback is a bad idea.

 ### Performance considerations